veit/jupyter-tutorial/docs/ipywidgets/libs/index.rst

     * :doc:`pyviz:js/pythreejs`

 ``ipyvolume``
-    IPyvolume is a Python library for visualizing 3D volumes and glyphs (e.g.
-    3D scatter plots).
+    IPyvolume is a Python library for visualizing 3D volumes and glyphs (for example 3D scatter plots).

     * :doc:`pyviz:js/ipyvolume`